wiremock/wiremock-state-extension/README.md

 You have to choose either `property` or `list` (otherwise, you will get a configuration error).

 To retrieve a full body, use: `{{{state context=request.pathSegments.[1] property='fullBody'}}}` .

+When registering this extension, this helper is available via  WireMock's [response templating](https://wiremock.org/3.x/docs/response-templating/) as well as in all configuration options of this extension.

 ### Error handling